Xie-Muxi/PureSeg/README.md

+# Getting Start
+## Use symbolic links to link data and pretrain to their respective folders.

 # MMEngine Template

 **MMEngine Template** is a template for the best practices in MMEngine.
 Config&Resgitry in [MMEngine](https://github.com/open-mmlab/mmengine) provides an elegant solution for developers to customize their modules and record experimental information.
 However, due to the learning curve of the Config&Registry system, developers often encounter some problems during development.
 Therefore, we provide the **MMEngine Template** to guide developers in achieving the best practices in various deep learning fields based on MMEngine.